 Making Water Efficiency a Way of Life

-Investor-owned water companies are active community stewards that promote water efficiency and environmentally sound business practices.
+Regulated water utilities are active community stewards that promote water efficiency and environmentally sound business practices.

 They are fully engaged in comprehensive, ongoing conservation programs with their customers, as outlined in the California Public Utility Commission’s 2010 Water Action Plan, which identifies water efficiency as a top priority.

-The state’s largest investor-owned water utilities (water IOUs) have signed memorandums of understanding with the California Urban Water Conservation Council, committing to implement their best management practices for water conservation and water use efficiency.
-And they are well on their way to meeting California’s mandate to reduce per capita urban water use 20 percent by 2020.
+Regulated water utilities are committed to implementing best practices for water conservation and water use efficiency and are well on their way to meeting California’s mandate to reduce per capita urban water use 20 percent by 2020.

 Their incentive programs help customers use water efficiently and are among the best in the state.
 They include: